openhive-network/hive/README.md

 Building a `hived` docker image is described in detail here: [Building under Docker](doc/building.md#building-under-docker).

-If you'd like to use our pre-built official binary images, simply download them from the Docker Hub registry with this command:
+If you'd like to use our pre-built official binary images, download them from the Docker Hub registry with the specific version tag.
+For example, to use version 1.27.6, run:

 ```
-docker pull hiveio/hive
+docker pull hiveio/hive:1.27.6
 ```

 A script is available that wraps a `docker run` statement and emulates direct hived usage: [run_hived_img.sh](scripts/run_hived_img.sh).
 This script is the recommended way to launch the hived docker container: